openvinotoolkit/nncf/beta/examples/tensorflow/object_detection/README.md

 ## Features

 - RetinaNet from the official [TF repository](https://github.com/tensorflow/models/tree/master/official/vision/detection) with minor modifications (custom implementation of upsamling is replaced with equivalent tf.keras.layers.UpSampling2D).
+YOLOv4 from the [keras-YOLOv3-model-set](https://github.com/david8862/keras-YOLOv3-model-set) repository.
 - Support [TensorFlow Datasets (TFDS)](https://www.tensorflow.org/datasets) and TFRecords for COCO2017 dataset.
 - Configuration file examples for sparsity, quantization, and quantization with sparsity.
 - Export to Frozen Graph or TensorFlow SavedModel that is supported by the OpenVINO™ toolkit.